Sampling Algebra Structures on Minimal Free Resolutions: Materials and Methods

 \begin{enumerate}[i.]

-\item If $\useN$ is false, then the function creates an ideal $I$ which is generated by the elements of $S$.
-If the \textsl{minimal} number of generators of $I$ is less than $\mn$, then the function will try up to $10$ times to generate a new ideal minimally generated by $\mn$ polynomials by taking the previous generating set and adding a random homogeneous form of degree randomly selected from $\degSeq$.
+\item If $\useN$ is false, then the function creates an ideal $I$ which is generated (possibly non-minimally) by the elements of $S$.
+The function checks if $I$ is minimally generated by the $\mn$ elements of $S$, trying up to $10$ times to do so.
+Each time, the function generates an altered ideal by taking the previous generating set and adding a random homogeneous form of degree randomly selected from $\degSeq$.
 If after $10$ tries the function has still not constructed an ideal minimally generated by $\mn$ elements, it considers the attempt a failure and restarts Step \ref{step4}.
-Otherwise: \begin{itemize} \item If $\text{codim}\,I=3$, then the ideal has been successfully generated, and the function moves on to Step \ref{step5}. \item If $\text{codim}\,I<3$ and $\numTerms=1$, then the function considers this attempt a failure and restarts Step \ref{step4}. \item If $\text{codim}\,I<3$ and $\numTerms\ne 1$, then the function adds a pure power of a variable to one of the generators to construct a new ideal.
-The function repeats this process, iterating through the generating set, until an ideal with $\mn$ minimal generators is obtained, or until the set is exhausted.
-If the set is exhausted and either $\text{codim}\,I<3$ or $I$ is not minimally generated by $\mn$ polynomials, then the function tries again with a different variable from the polynomial ring until an ideal with the required properties is created or all three variables are exhausted, in which case the $0$ ideal is returned. \end{itemize}
+Otherwise: \begin{itemize} \item If $\text{codim}\,I=3$, then the ideal has been successfully generated, and the function moves on to Step \ref{step5}. \item If $\text{codim}\,I<3$ and $\numTerms\ne 1$, then the function adds a pure power of a variable to one or more of the minimal generators to construct a new ideal, keeping the polynomial generators homogeneous and $\mn$ as the minimal number of generators.
+If needed, this is repeated for each variable, always starting with the minimal set of generators.
+This process stops when an ideal of codimension 3 and $\mn$ generators is achieved, or when the set of variables is exhausted.
+In the latter case, the $0$ ideal is returned. \item If $\text{codim}\,I<3$ and $\numTerms=1$, then the function is intended to return a monomial ideal.
+In this case, the above strategy to fix $\text{codim}\,I$ is not appropriate.
+Therefore, the function considers this attempt a failure and restarts Step \ref{step4}. \end{itemize}

 \item If $\useN$ is true, then the function attempts to create an ideal with quotient of type $\mn$.
-It applies $\textsf{fromDual}$ to the elements of the sequence $S$ and generates an ideal $I$ using the output.
-The ideal $I$ is resolved and the rank of the third free module in the resolution is checked against $\mn$.
-If the two are equal, then the algorithm has succeeded in generating an ideal with the required properties.
+It applies the Macaulay2 function $\textsf{fromDual}$ to the elements of the sequence $S$, which returns a set of generators of a homogeneous ideal that defines a quotient ring of type (at most) $\mn$; see for example Meyer and Smith \cite[Chapter II.2]{pms}.
+If the type is $\mn$, then the algorithm has succeeded in generating an ideal with the required properties.
 If not, then the function considers this attempt a failure and restarts Step \ref{step4}. \end{enumerate}

 If the function considers an attempt a failure, then a variable called \textit{numTries} (initially set to $0$) is checked against the optional variable $\maxTries$.
 If $\textit{numTries}<\maxTries$, then the former is incremented before the function restarts Step \ref{step4}.
 On the other hand, if $\textit{numTries}=\maxTries$, then the function returns the $0$ ideal.
 If the function succeeds in generating an ideal with the required properties, then \textit{numTries} is reset to $0$.